 In last week’s post on the regulatory state I surmised that “a retrospective review of the [Obama administration’s] retrospective review exercise would prove it to be largely pointless.”
 Well, not quite.
 As the American Action Forum’s excellent Sam Batkins explains, agency review of old, outdated regulations has actually added some $14.7 billion in costs.
 Thank you, Doctor Sunstein.
 To the iron laws of the administrative state, we should add the following: It’s always worse than Greve thinks.
 Never permit the administrative state to look back.
 Instead, let the heralded purposes of Congress and of rulemakings past get lost in the vast hallways of the…

 The Mercatus Center has just published a troubling snapshot analysis of the accumulation of regulatory mandates and restrictions since the Carter administration.
 Other analyses confirm the picture of a burgeoning regulatory state.
-My own favorite is the Competitive Enterprise Institute’s annual, invaluable !0,000 Commandments Report.
+My own favorite is the Competitive Enterprise Institute’s annual, invaluable !0,000 Commandments Report (link no longer available).
 But it’s the same picture wherever you look:

 This next edition of Liberty Law Talk is a discussion with Michael S. Paulsen, co-author with his son, Luke Paulsen, of their new book entitled The Constitution: An Introduction.
 The Paulsens’ book is a thoughtful and probing overview of the foundations and evolution of American constitutionalism.
 Our discussion focuses on key ideas in the book: What does it mean to be a country that is defined by a written constitution?
 Is the Founders’s Constitution a pro-slavery document?
 Has the use of substantive due process in Lochner, Griswold, and Roe corrupted our understanding of the Fourteenth Amendment?
 Of what worth is the Youngstown decision that…